sveljko/cppbound/README.md

 ### Nicer error messages - if only

 If you're not happy with the compiler error messages for overflow, you might be tempted to somehow circumvent that.
-For some, you can turn these checks off.
+For some, you can turn these checks off in GCC with `-fpermissive`.
 Or, you might use some compiler other than the ones we did, and it might not have these checks.

 In such cases, following remarks might come in handy.
 For some odd reason, they all pertain to the minus operators.

-In the body of the operator unary minus, the following code make for nicer error messagees in catching the inability to get the oposite of the minumum possible negative value.
+In the body of the operator unary minus, the following code would make for nicer error messages in catching the inability to get the oposite of the minumum possible negative value.
 Of course, this assumes executing on a computer that uses two's complement integers - which is essentially all computers in 2023.